 It may seem a chore but setting up a family finances budget can be a big help to show you where your money is going and how you might save.
 Try this budget planner from the Government’s Money Advice Service.

-Don’t forget saving for the future and for those family treats such as holidays.
+Don’t forget to save for the future and for those family treats such as holidays.
 Try and ‘pay yourself first’ by saving 10% of what comes in every month – it may seem hard initially but can soon become second nature.

 Join the Thousandaire newsletter